-There are several specialist comparison sites that will check perfume prices at the big retailers and tell you where you can get the one you want at the cheapest price.
+For posh perfume and luxury make-up brands, there are several specialist comparison sites that will check prices at the big retailers and tell you where you can get the one you want at the best price.
 Try FragrancesCompared and CheapPerfumeExpert for starters.

 If you’re after make-up and hair products as well, check out FeelUnique.
-The firm offers luxury brands at discounted prices, has free UK delivery and - because it’s based in Jersey - everything it sells is tax-free.
+The firm offers luxury brands at discounted prices and has free UK delivery.

-Similarly, if you’re buying for a fashionista, my-wardrobe.com is a great place to look for gorgeous designer clothes at rock-bottom prices.
-Or if you are sick of hunting around all of the shops for the perfect gift shopstyle.co.uk is a website that will save you trawling if you have something in mind.
-Search for a black dress for example and it will bring up all the black dresses available in all the high street, catalogue and luxury shops.
+If you’re buying for a fashionista, my-wardrobe.com is a great place to look for gorgeous designer clothes at rock-bottom prices.
+Or if you are sick of hunting around all of the shops for the perfect gift Shopstyle is a website that will save you trawling if you have something in mind.
+Search for a black dress for example and it will bring up all the black dresses available in all the high street, catalogues and luxury shops.

 Chocolates in a mug: Buy a nice mug, fill it with chocolates (Quality Street are perfect because they’re colourful and wrapped), pop cellophane around the whole thing and tie with some ribbon.